zabertech/zaber-examples/docs/directory-structure.md

 ### Language Subdirectories
 Each example subdirectory could contain examples in multiple languages.
 Each language lives in a separate subdirectory.
-Even if there is only one language, it should still be in its own subdirectory.
+If there is only one language, or if the example uses multiple languages, there is no need to create language subdirectories.

 For consistency, please use the following language subdirectories names.
 If you want to contribute to a language not listed here please add it to the list: